llucbrell/audrey2/readme.md

 You'll find more info and examples, in the readme of every audrey-seed.

-Take a look at adrey-two with audrey-tables
+Take a look at adrey-two with audrey-tables and audrey-copyright
 ![](https://raw.githubusercontent.com/llucbrell/audrey2/master/captura3.png)

 ## scions